What to Drink to Lower Your Stroke Risk?

 3. Herbal Infusions: Soothing and Supportive

-• How much is recommended?
-Sipping on one to two cups throughout the day can be a smart addition to your overall eating routine.
+• Recommended amount?
+Consuming one to two cups throughout a day can be a beneficial addition to daily eating routines.

 4. Low-Fat Milk: A Source of Essential Nutrients